enjoy-digital/pcie_screamer/README.md

 ![PCIe Screamer](doc/banner.jpg)

 ## Introduction
-The PCIe bus is now heavily used to interconnect chips in computers and embedded devices.
-Tools to interact with the PCIe bus can be very expensive (>$50k) and often limited when doing security research.
-The PCIe Screamer aims to offer an alternative for that at a reasonable price.
+The PCIe bus is now heavily used to interconnect chips in computers/embedded devices.
+Tools to interact with PCIe can be very expensive (>$50k) and often limited when doing security researchs.
+The PCIe Screamer aims to offer an alternative at a reasonable price.

 ## Architecture
-The PCIe Screamer is based on a Xilinx Artix7 FPGA with PCIe and USB3.0 interfaces:
+The PCIe Screamer uses a Xilinx Artix7 FPGA with PCIe and USB3.0 interfaces:
 - Xilinx Artix7 XC7A35T FPGA
 - FT601 FTDI USB 3.0
 - PCIe Gen2 X1 or X4 (M2)

 ## Example design
-A example design build with Migen and LiteX is provided and allow:
+A example design built with Migen and LiteX is provided and allows:
 - Redirecting PCIe TLP requests to the Host, using the Host to analyze/generate the TLP completion and sending it to the PCIe bus.
-- Generating PCIe TLP requests generated from the Host and redirecting the TLP completions to the Host.
+- Generating PCIe TLP requests from the Host and redirecting the TLP completions to the Host.

 ### Getting started
 ```sh